 "The wife of my associate, the fuller, who seemed to be a woman of undefiled chastity, and who, being always renowned [for her modesty], chastely ruled the house of her husband, was inflamed with a secret love for a certain adulterer.
 And, as she continually indulged in furtive embraces with that young man, she was in the act of being connected with him at the very moment of time, in which we, having bathed, went to supper.
 Being, therefore, disturbed by our sudden presence, she hid him in a wicker coop, which being plaited from willow twigs into an erect heap, and smoked with the white fume of sulphur, was used for the purpose of whitening the cloth that was placed round it.
 And he being now safely concealed, as it seemed to her, she fearlessly participated with us of the table.
 In the meantime the young man being oppressed and obscured by the odour of the sulphur, became faint through the interception of his breath; and that living mineral caused him to sneeze frequently, as it is natural for it to do.
-But as soon as the husband, who sat opposite to his wife, heard the sound of sneezing behind his back, because he thought it proceeded from his wife, he wished her well in the usual words, and this he did when he again heard the sneezing, and also when it was frequently repeated; till being moved by the excessive repetition of it, he at length suspected what the thing was.
-Immediately, therefore, pushing away the table at which he sat, and removing the coop he drew forth a man, who was with great pain restoring his frequent emissions of breath.
-And being inflamed with indignation on account of the disgraceful circumstance, calling for a sword, he longed to kill a man who would have expired in a short time; unless I, considering our common danger, had, though with difficulty, prevented him from his furious attack, by assuring him that his enemy would shortly die through the powerful odour of the sulphur, without i.e., "Nor does he say, Jupiter save me, if he sneezes, for neither does he hear his own nose, in consequence of being very deaf."

-5 i.e., Jupiter save you, or, as we say in English, God bless you.
-Hence, an ancient poet, Ammianus, (in Lib. ii.
+But as soon as the husband, who sat opposite to his wife, heard the sound of sneezing behind his back, because he thought it proceeded from his wife, he wished her well in the usual words f, and this he did when he again heard the sneezing, t i. e.
+Jupiter save you, or. as we say in English, God bless you.
+Hence, an ancient poet, Ammianus (in Lib. ii.
 Anthologiæ), says: